awslabs/aws-well-architected-labs/content/Reliability/Disaster Recovery/Workshop_4/setup-cloudfront/_index.en.md

 {{< img cf-4.png >}}

-1.5 Under **Default Cache Behaivor Settings**, set the **Cache Policy** to `Managed-CachingDisabled` disable CloudFront caching.
-Typically you would select the default value for production workloads.
+1.5 Under **Default Cache Behaivor Settings**, set the **Cache Policy** to **Managed-CachingDisabled** disable CloudFront caching.
+In production, customers typically want to use the default value **Managed-CachingOptimized**.

+One of the purposes of using CloudFront is to reduce the number of requests that your origin server must respond to directly.
+With CloudFront caching, more objects are served from CloudFront edge locations, which are closer to your users.
+This reduces the load on your origin server and reduces latency.  _However, that behavior mask the mechanism (disabling the UI bucket) from properly simulating an outage_.
+For more information, see [Amazon CloudFront Optimizing caching and availability](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/ConfiguringCaching.html).

 {{% notice warning %}}
 The next module **Disaster!**, will not work without modifying this value.